– This post was written by Neesha Kanga –

 10. Love history, food, and drinks?
 CHIJMES is the Singapore landmark for you!

 Location: 30 Victoria Street, Singapore

-An imposing colonial-era convent, a former girls school, and an orphanage for abandoned babies.
-Someone with a lot of vision looked at the history of the Convent of the Holy Infant Jesus (CHIJ) and decided to turn it into the latest and hippest landmark in Singapore.
+In it’s former life as an imposing colonial-era convent, a former girls school, and an orphanage, someone with a lot of vision looked at the history of the Convent of the Holy Infant Jesus (CHIJ) and decided to turn it into the latest and hippest landmark in Singapore.

 CHIJMES is a full-fledged art and culture venue that features ethnic cuisine, shops, and a concert venue for musicals, recitals, theatrical performances, and even weddings.
 There’s always something happening at this famous landmark in Singapore, so make sure to pop your head in and try something off the beaten tourist track.

 11. Lau Pa Sat

 Location: 18 Raffles Quay, Singapore

 Bring your appetite with you on a trip to Lau Pa Sat, a historical site in Singapore and cultural landmark for nearly 150 years.
 Featuring dishes inspired by both local and international cuisines, the market at Lau Pa Sat has been bringing locals and tourists together for generations.

 Offering anything from traditional Chinese flavors to modern American pizza, there’s something to suit every palette at Lau Pa Sat.
 With so many items to choose from, you can come hungry and browse the diverse selection, or consult their handy food dictionary to help you hone in on your tastebuds.

 Location: 1 St Andrew’s Rd, #01 – 01, Singapore